Skip to main content

 Examples

-import { getChannelVolume, setChannelVolume } from 'audio-channel-queue';
+import { getChannelVolume, setChannelVolume } from 'audioq';

 // Set and then get volume

-setChannelVolume(0, 0.75);
+await setChannelVolume(0, 0.75);

 const currentVolume = getChannelVolume(0);